ajit010/Az-104-9-12-dec/README.md

         It will display "running" status ..

-  8. Visit the ip-address of Linux-Vm to check apache2 default webapge ...
+    8. visit the ip-address of Linux-Vm to check apache2 default webapge ...